Azure/Enterprise-Scale/docs/wiki/What-is-Enterprise-Scale.md

 - [DDoS Standard Protection Plans](https://azure.microsoft.com/pricing/details/ddos-protection/)

 Each of these resources have an associated cost that varies based on how they are deployed, configured and consumed as part of your Enterprise-Scale deployment.

+> A difference for the networking resources is that they have costs that are incurred once deployed, as well as how they are consumed, e.g. bandwidth and traffic processed.

 Therefore it is important to complete the design process following the Enterprise-Scale [Design Principles](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles) and [Design Guidelines](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/design-guidelines) as part of your implementation of Enterprise-Scale.
 From reading and making design decisions from the guidance provided, you will know all of the Azure resources that will be being deployed/enabled as part of your deployment and with this information you will be able to determine any costs for the associated resources using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).